Feast of Fools. Bruegel Rediscovered

 07 April 2019 - 28 July 2019

 Pieter Bruegel is often seen as the embodiment of Flemish identity.
 Why has that been so since the revival of his work around 1900?
 How has he grown to become an icon, an inexhaustible source of inspiration and a huge cliché?
-In the exhibition "Feast of Fools.
-Bruegel Rediscovered" the visitor becomes acquainted with a series of key works by Flemish and international artists who ‘have a thing about Bruegel’.
+In the exhibition 'Feast of Fools.
+Bruegel Rediscovered' the visitor becomes acquainted with a series of key works by Flemish and international artists who ‘have a thing for Bruegel’.
 They latch onto his themes, reinterpret them, quote him ... and thus demonstrate that his work has lost none of its relevance.

 The exhibition Feast of Fools.
 Bruegel Rediscovered is part of the ‘Flemish Masters’ project of VISITFLANDERS, which is supporting Feast of Fools.
 Bruegel Rediscovered.